Football Game Notes - 09/09/13

 Weber has 34 years of collegiate coaching experience and has been involved in 15 bowl games during his collegiate career.

-Mark Weber, who has 33 years of collegiate coaching experience and has been involved in 15 bowl games, is in his first year as Utah State's offensive line coach and assistant head coach.
+Mark Weber, who has 34 years of collegiate coaching experience and has been involved in 16 bowl games, is in his second year as Utah State's offensive line coach and assistant head coach.

-Weber has spent the past six years as the offensive line coach at BYU (2007-12) and helped the Cougars to six bowl appearances and the 2007 Mountain West Championship.
+Prior to joining Utah State's staff, Weber spent six years as the offensive line coach at BYU (2007-12) and helped the Cougars to six bowl appearances and the 2007 Mountain West Championship.
 During his time at BYU, Weber coached six first-team all-Mountain West offensive linemen, including two All-Americans in Dallas Reynolds and Matt Reynolds.

 Prior to his stint at BYU, Weber spent one season at North Carolina (2006) and two years at Fresno State (2004-05), where he mentored All-American Logan Mankins, a first-round pick of the New England Patriots and Cole Popovich, who was a Freshman All-American.

 Weber spent seven seasons at UCLA (1997-2003) prior to his stint at Fresno State, helping guide the Bruins to five bowl appearances, including the 1999 Rose Bowl and a pair of Pac-10 titles.
 At UCLA, he coached two first-team All-Americans, including Kris Farris who won the 1998 Outland Trophy.
 He also mentored three Freshmen All-Americans and six players who garnered all-Pac-10 honors.

 Additionally, Weber was a part of some record-setting offenses at UCLA, including the 1998 squad that put up a school-record 5,947 total yards and the 1997 team that scored a UCLA record 447 points.
 The Bruins posted a 20-game winning streak over the 1997-98 seasons and finished ranked in the nation's top 10 both years.

 Weber got his coaching start as an assistant at Los Angeles Valley College in 1979 before spending two seasons as a graduate assistant at Idaho State from 1980-81, as the Bengals captured the 1981 NCAA Division I-AA national championship under Kragthorpe.
 He has also made coaching stops at Snow College (1982), Eastern New Mexico (1983-84), West Texas A&M (1985-86) and Missouri Western State College (1991).